-- 9. The Case Examiner will have regard to the Relevant Requirements (as defined by the 2016 Regulations) and will assess whether the information received raises a question of a breach of these requirements. - 10.
-The Case Examiner may communicate with the potential Respondent (or their representatives) about the information received. - 11.
-Where the Case Examiner considers that the information raises a question of a breach they have discretion to seek constructive engagement with the statutory auditor or statutory audit firm as a way of resolving the matter. - 12.
-Where the Case Examiner determines that the information does not amount to an Allegation they shall take no further action.
+- 10. The Case Examiner may communicate with the potential Respondent (or their representatives) about the information received. - 11.
+Where the Case Examiner considers that the information raises a question of a breach they have discretion to seek constructive engagement with the Statutory Auditor or Statutory Audit Firm as a way of resolving the matter. - 12.
+Where the Case Examiner determines that the information does not raise a question as to whether there has been a breach of a Relevant Requirement, they shall take no further action.